PhasmaWasma/EM-n-body-Python/README.md

 Also, the retarded times are not accounted for yet and the simulation will only run if the retarded time is less than the time step.

-Conservation laws for electrodynamics are also not accounted for yet
+Conservation laws for electrodynamics are also not accounted for yet due to the much higher complexity compared to mechanics.